Active duty service members, Reserves and Guard members, eligible veterans, and retirees are well covered by military insurance.

 The primary benefit of VGLI is that you can maintain coverage for life and you can directly transfer your SGLI coverage to VGLI, even if you have medical conditions that may prevent you from purchasing life insurance elsewhere.
 Note: this can only be done if you convert your SGLI policy directly upon leaving military service.

 Pros & Cons of VGLI

-VGLI can be a great way to seemlessly maintain life insurance coverage when you separate from the military.
+VGLI can be a great way to seamlessly maintain life insurance coverage when you separate from the military.
 VGLI is also a good option for those who became ill or injured during their service and may not otherwise qualify for a commercial life insurance policy.

 On the other hand, VGLI can become very expensive as you age.
-Unlike SGLI, VGLI premiums are based on your age, and increase significantly as you get older.
+Unlike SGLI, VGLI premiums are based on your age and increase significantly as you get older.
 Many people find that in order to afford the premiums, they need to decrease their coverage as they get older.

 Keep this in mind before you transition from the military.
 It is most likely worth buying a term life insurance policy from a commercial company before leaving the military, in order to lock in lower fixed premiums.

 We’ve already covered military healthcare insurance in a separate article in some detail.

 In this article, we’ll provide a high altitude, summary presentation of the health insurance plans and dental care plans available for active duty service members, Guard and Reserve members, and retirees.